recchia/todo/README.md

 Blackfire empowers all developers and IT/Ops to continuously verify and improve their app’s performance, throughout its lifecycle, by getting the right information at the right moment.

-In order to use you need export the following environment variables.
+In order to use it you need export the following environment variables.
 You can set those in user .profile file.

 ```sh
 $ export BLACKFIRE_CLIENT_ID=[hash]